 Good and bad sugar

 However, when it comes to food, especially sugar in comparison to other energy sources, the quality of the food is much more important.
 So what is the recommended sugar intake?
-Public Health England recommends that sugar should not account for more than 5% of our daily calories, which is around 7 tsp a day.
+Public Health England recommends that sugar should not account for more than 5% of our daily calories, which is around 7 tsp cubes of sugar a day.

 Simply put, if I eat a two finger KitKat containing 106 calories but my friend eats a homemade raw cacao brownie containing the same, who do you think will a) benefit more nutritionally and b) feel more sustained for longer?